 The TL3145 Series tact switch measures just 6.5mm by 6.5mm and provides dust and moisture protection at an IP67 rating.
 It also features a long life expectancy of up to 3 million cycles and comes in tape and reel packaging for automated installation.
 If your automated soldering requires a wash process, the TL6120 Series is process sealed with a life expectancy of up to one million cycles.

-The evolution of automated driving functions like lane and parking assist have also resulted in more switches being used in cars.
+The evolution of automated driving functions like lane and parking assist has also resulted in more switches being used in cars.
 Now that cruise control allows you to take your hands off the steering wheel, there are switches that allow drivers to put their feet up, too.
 That’s right, the driver’s seat is becoming more and more like a recliner.

 So, if you’re seeking switches for performing all the functions electric vehicles require, look no further than E-Switch.
 Our tactile switches with the highest operating temperature ranges should meet your needs.
 Find an E-Switch representative near you to order.